 What to Do in the Immediate Aftermath of a Car Accident in NYC

-Although you may feel certain that the other driver is at fault and desire to contact a personal injury lawyer at our law office right way, your immediate safety and that of your passengers and the people in other vehicles involved must come first.
+Although you may feel certain that the other driver is at fault and desire to contact a personal injury lawyers at our law office right way, your immediate safety and that of your passengers and the people in other vehicles involved must come first.
 Be sure to move your car to the side of the road and turn the emergency hazard lights on if you are physically able to and can do so safely.
 If you cannot move your car, turn the hazard lights on and call 9-1-1 immediately.

 When a police officer arrives, report how the accident happened without accepting any blame or placing it on anyone else.
 The responding police officer will prepare a report that will come in handy later as you fight for maximum compensation from the insurance company representing the other driver.
 Because the preparation of this report comes immediately after the accident, it helps to preserve details you might otherwise forget when attempting to prove the liability of the other party.

 Visiting a doctor as soon as possible after a car accident is also critical.
 It is a common mistake of accident victims to skip going to the emergency room or scheduling an appointment with their own physician because they assume everything is fine.
 Keep in mind that you cannot see internal injuries and the consequences of some injuries may not appear for weeks or even months after the original impact.